Poems originally written in Hindi by Mrs. Swaroop Kumari Bakshi were translated into English by her father late Shri B.P. Shinglu Ji.

 He cast his net of birth and death

-Amid the forest of stars.
+Amid the forest of the stars.

-He captures me.
+He captured me.

-Tied in the strings of fate,
+Tied to the strings of fate,

 I am a prisoner now in the world,